Cooper River

 REQUIRED FEES

-The additional fee for athletes to attend the 2024 SRAA Nationals is $525 per athlete.
-This cost is a direct pass-thru of the costs for travel, food, and lodging for the athlete.
+The fee for athletes to attend the 2025 SRAA Nationals is $485 per athlete.
+This cost is a direct pass-thru of the costs for food, lodging and regatta fees for the athlete.
 If this presents a financial burden, the team may be able to offer assistance.
 Please reach out to Bill Westman, Board President, with questions re: financial assistance.

 Note: FCPS will not be responsible for reimbursements of money lost, submitted in advance, for trips canceled due to safety/public health concerns.
 In the unlikely event that the trip is canceled The Woodson Crew Boosters would evaluate what, if any, refunds could be issued, based on non-refundable monies paid for hotels, bussing, registrations and food.